neutralvibes/pi2s3/README.md

 ### Important Note

-One thing to be aware of  is that `s3md` stores its configuration files in the users home folder under `~\.s3cfg`.
+One thing to be aware of  is that `s3md` stores its configuration files in the users home folder `~\.s3cfg`.
 If/when using `pi2s3` as root, which is likely the case, you should copy this file to `/root`

 ## Installing pi2s3